kogosoftwarellc/open-api/packages/express-openapi/README.md

-* `'x-express-openapi-additional-middleware': [myMiddleware]` - Adds the provided middleware _after_ defaults, coercion, and validation middleware (added by `express-openapi`) but _before_ middleware defined in operations.
+* `'x-express-openapi-additional-middleware': [myMiddleware]` - Adds the provided middleware _after_ defaults, coercion, and validation middleware (added by `express-openapi`) but _before_ middleware defined in operations and _before_ the response is sent.
 This property inherits from all previous properties.
+For an example of how to perform global response validation based on this extension, see [Express Middleware to Validate Responses on All Routes](#express-middleware-to-validate-responses-on-all-routes)
 * `'x-express-openapi-inherit-additional-middleware': false` - Prevents middleware
 added in a parent scope with `x-express-openapi-additional-middleware`.
 This extension works from the methodDoc up to the apiDoc, as opposed to the apiDoc down to the methodDoc.